Chee99/Excel-Project/README.md

 # Excel-Project
-Analyzed a bike buyer dataset which includes informations on individuals who purchased and did not purchase a bike.
-First started by cleaning the dataset, removed duplicates and reworded some categorical varibles to make the data easier to understand
+Analyzed a bike buyer dataset which includes informations of individuals who purchased and did not purchase a bike.
+First started by cleaning the dataset, removed duplicates and reworded some categorical varibles to make the data easier to understand.
+Created pivots tables which was used to make charts displayed on a dashboard, added some slicers that can be used to filter the charts in the dashboard.